opencog/atomspace/opencog/query/README.md

 incidence graph is an ordinary graph, not a hypergraph, and thus is perhaps easier to visualize.

-The pattern matcher is designed to search only for connected incidence graphs.
-This simplifies the algorithm without loosing any generality: the user can always enumerate disconnected graphs multiplicatively.
+The pattern matcher was initially designed to search only for connected incidence graphs but now supports disconnected graphs.
-This is both trivial and rarely desired.

 Note: At this time, neither the OpenCog AtomSpace, nor the pattern matcher support infinite, recursive subtrees.
 That is, a given